draydeer/compromise/readme.md

 allPatch(obj, 'a.b', 2, 'c', 3); // {a: {b: 2}, c: 3}
 ```

-*allPatchCompare* - generates patch that must be applied above the initial data checking source key in target.
+*allPatchCompare* - generates patch (differences) checking source key in target which should be applied above the initial data.

 Returns object with the new keys if any new value differs from old value.